Our Selection Process

 Academic preparation is the foundation of your college application.
 Throughout your high school years, we recommend that you:

-- work hard and achieve at a high level in a full complement of academic subjects throughout high school, including during your final year
+- work hard and achieve at a high level in a full complement of academic subjects, including during your final year

 - consult early on with your secondary school counselor

 Recommended High School Curriculum

 We respect the responsibility that high schools, principals and teachers have in the development of courses and curricula for their students.
 For that reason, we do not have a set of required courses for admission to Stanford.
 We have found, though, that a curriculum emphasizing depth and breadth across the core academic subjects is the best preparation for the academic rigors at Stanford.
 Our experience has suggested that students who excel in a curriculum like the one below are well-suited for the demands of college academics:

 - English: four years, with significant emphasis on writing and literature.

-- History/Social Studies: three or more years.
-Such courses should include the writing of essays.
+- History/Social Studies: three or more years, with courses that include the writing of essays.